LarsNauheimer/HybPhaser/README.md

 **1_generate_consensus_sequences.sh**

 **Options:**
-- `-s`  <Name of sample> (only required when not providing a namelist)
+- `-s`  \<Name of sample\> (only required when not providing a namelist)
-- `-n` 	<Namelist> (txt file with sample names, one per line)
+- `-n` 	\<Namelist.txt\> (txt file with sample names, one per line)
-- `-p`  <Path to HybPiper results folder> Default is current folder.
+- `-p`  \<Path to HybPiper results folder\> Default is current folder.
-- `-o`  <Path to output folder>  (will be created, if it doesn’t exist).
+- `-o`  \<Path to output folder\>  (will be created, if it doesn’t exist).
 Default is ../HybPhaser
-- `-t`  <Maximum number of threads used> Default is 1. (multiple threads so not speed up much)
+- `-t`  \<Maximum number of threads used\> Default is 1. (multiple threads so not speed up much)
-- `-i`  -intronerated: If set, intronerate_supercontigs are used in addition to normal contigs.
+- `-i`  'intronerated': If set, intronerate_supercontigs are used in addition to normal contigs.
-- `-c`  -clean-up: If set, reads and mapping files are removed (.bam, .vcf.gz)
+- `-c`  'clean-up': If set, reads and mapping files are removed (.bam, .vcf.gz)
-- `-d`  Minimum coverage on site to be regarded for assigning ambiguity code.
+- `-d`  \<value\> Minimum coverage on site to be regarded for assigning ambiguity code.
 If read depth on that site is lower than chosen value, the site is not used for ambiguity code but the most frequent base is returned.
 Default is 10.
-- `-f`  Minimum allele frequency regarded for assigning ambiguity code.
+- `-f`  \<value\> Minimum allele frequency regarded for assigning ambiguity code.
 If the alternative allele is less frequent than the chosen value, it is not included in ambiguity coding.
 Default is 0.15.
-- `-a`  Minimum count of alleles to be regarded for assigning ambiguity code.
-If the alternative allele ocurrs less often than the chosen value, it is not included in ambiguity coding.
+- `-a`  \<value\> Minimum count of alleles to be regarded for assigning ambiguity code.
+If the alternative allele occurs less often than the chosen value, it is not included in ambiguity coding.
 Default is 4.

 Example